Who should take this exam

 -

-- Deploy a multi-service stack from a provided Compose definition
+- Deploy a multi-service stack from a Compose definition

 -